pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/discovery_services/_index.md

 ### Introduction

 In this tutorial, you will learn how to create and operate a discovery service that stores connection parameters in memory.
 We will begin by explaining the necessary pre-requisites.
-Then, we will continue by showing how to create the service and add and extract connection parameters from it.
+Then, we will continue by showing how to create the service, as well as add and extract connection parameters from it.
 We will finish with a comprehensive example that illustrates all the learned concepts.

 ### Pre-requisites